aave/aip/content/aips/AIP-draft_add_FEI.md

 	Number of Holders: 4,089

 ## Rationale
-Because FEI is an earlier stage project the proposal is only for depositing and lending.
+Because FEI is an earlier stage project the proposal is only for depositing.
 The use of rateStrategyStableTwo, reserve factor, and disabled stable borrowing is appropriate for similar stablecoins per https://docs.aave.com/risk/asset-risk/risk-parameters.

 ## Implementation

 The FEI price oracle will be served via [ChainLink](https://chain.link/), which includes the [FEI/ETH feed](https://docs.chain.link/docs/ethereum-addresses).

-FEI will only be used for depositing and lending, not as collateral.
+FEI will only be used for depositing, not as collateral.
 The following params are proposed:

   - Strategy: rateStrategyStableTwo